run-ai/docs/docs/Researcher/researcher-library/rl-elasticity.md

 ## Limitations

-*   Elasticity currently works with Keras-based or PyTorch-based deep learning code only
+*   Elasticity currently works with Keras-based or PyTorch-based deep learning code only.
-*   Any training job with Run:AI is subject to pause/resume episodes.
+*   Any training job using Run:AI is subject to pause/resume episodes.
 Elasticity may increase these episodes, making it even more important to make your code resilient.
-Save checkpoints in your code and allow it to resume from the latest checkpoint rather than start from the beginning
+Take care to [save checkpoints](../best-practices/Saving-Deep-Learning-Checkpoints.md) in your code and have your code resume from the latest checkpoint rather than start from the beginning.

 ## See Also